waelnajib/waelnajib/README.md

 # 💫About Me :
 About Me :
-I'm a passionate DevOps Engineer with a strong background in software development, continuous integration and deployment pipelines, AWS, its architecture, and infrastructure design.💻
+I'm a passionate Full-Stack & DevOps Engineer with a strong background in software development, continuous integration and deployment pipelines, AWS, its architecture, and infrastructure design.💻
 I love AWS as it's revolutionizing the whole tech industry & I can't wait to see what it has to offer for years to come.💥 I have expertise in a variety of different programming languages and tools like Python, Git, Jenkins & Kubernetes.
 I enjoy tuning scalability, availability and configuring distributed systems to deliver the best results possible. 💪